wolberlab/OpenMMDL/docs/modules/openmmdl_analysis/analysis/stablewaters.rst

         :param float cluster_eps: DBSCAN clustering epsilon parameter.
 This is in Angstrom in this case, and defines which Water distances should be within one cluster.
         :param int total_frames: Total number of frames.
         :param str output_directory: Directory where output files will be saved.
-        :returns: Writes out the clusters into their representatives PDB files.
+        :returns: None.
+Writes out the clusters into their representatives PDB files.
         :rtype: None

     .. py:method:: _write_pdb_clusters_and_representatives(clustered_waters, min_samples, output_sub_directory)